-The Course Substitution Request Form is available at all sites and must be submitted to the Registrar Office Students must consult with their assigned advisor prior to graduation.
-Request for course substitution must be approved by the appropriate Division Chair and the Dean of Faculty.
+The Course Substitution Request Form is available at all sites and must be submitted to the Office of the Registrar.
+Students must consult with their assigned advisor prior to graduation.
+Request for course substitution must be approved by the appropriate Dean of School.